hackersifu/reverse-engineering-learning/FOR610/FOR_610_Notes.md

 # Structured Exception Handling (SEH)
 - A mechanism in Windows that allows applications to handle exceptions and errors in a structured way.
     - Example in the debugger: mov eax, fs:[0] - Move the address of the SEH chain into eax
+    - Frame-based Exception Handling - A method of exception handling that uses a linked list of exception registration records to manage exceptions.
+This is specific to 32-bit Windows applications.
+    - Table-based Exception Handling - A method of exception handling that uses a table of exception handlers to manage exceptions.
+This is specific to 64-bit Windows applications.
+    - Windows determines the address of the first SEH record by reading the value at fs:[0] (for x86) or gs:[0] (for x64).

 # Segment Registers Information
 - fs - Used to access the TEB in x86 architecture.